Frequently Asked Questions (FAQs)

 The medication will be stored in your child’s file in the school office, together with their Health Care Plan (there is also facility to keep medication refrigerated in the school office, if required).
 If the medication is required, pupils are able to come to reception.
 The School can only keep prescribed medication which is in-date and supplied in its original container as dispensed by the pharmacist with the dispensing label intact, including instructions for administration, dosage and storage.

 Medication – kept by the pupil: Where a parent/guardian allows a pupil to carry their own medication, we expect them to accept full responsibility.
 We also would require a Health Care Plan which states the pupil is carrying their own medication.

-In this instance, the Pastoral Lead Teacher will be required to give permission for the pupil to leave school.
+In this instance, the Assistant Headteacher will be required to give permission for the pupil to leave school.
 Pupils will not be able to leave the school site without a parent/guardian giving permission over the phone.
 If necessary, we might require you to come and collect the pupil.